abevoelker/docker-nginx/README.md

 $ docker run -v /tmp/sites-enabled:/data/sites-enabled:ro abevoelker/nginx
 ```

+If you need environment variable interpolation in your site configs, put the files in `/data/sites-templates` with a `.tmpl` extension and they will be copied to `/data/sites-enabled/` with the `.tmpl` extension removed.
+See [`shepmaster/nginx-template-image`][nginx-template-image] for more info.

 ### nginx.conf

 If you have a custom `nginx.conf`, just mount it to `/data/conf/nginx.conf`: